niinavi/Jarjestelmaprojekti/documents/final_report.md

 Inputs

 Inputs define how data gets into Logstash.
 Logstash has different kinds of input mechanisms.
 Logstash can take inputs for example from TCP/UDP, files, Syslog, Microsoft Windows EventLogs, STDIN.
 Input configuration is defined in the pipeline.yml file.
-(The Logstash Book, Logstash design and architecture) In our test environment we use Filebeat to transfer data to Logstash.
+In our test environment we use Filebeat to transfer data to Logstash.
+(Turnbull, chapter "Introduction or Why Should I Bother?")

 Filters

 Filters make possible to modify, manipulate and transform those events.
 There is large amount of filters and plugins to use.
 A few examples of filter plugins are grok for parsing and structurizing text, mutate for field manipulation and drop for dropping events (https://www.elastic.co/guide/en/logstash/6.6/filter-plugins.html).
 With filters, you can separate the information you need from the log events.
-(The Logstash Book, Logstash design and architecture)
+(Turnbull, chapter "Introduction or Why Should I Bother?")

 Outputs

 Outputs send the event data to the defined output.
 Logstash supports variety of different outputs, for example TCP/UDP, email, files for writing event data to a file on disk, HTTP and Nagios.
 In our test environment we used Elasticsearch as an output for storing and managing the data.
-(The Logstash Book, Logstash design and architecture)
+(Turnbull, chapter "Introduction or Why Should I Bother?")

 ### Configuration